jellewilbrink/presence-ping/README.md

 After you build the circuit and add your configuration, simply upload the code.

 ### Configuration
 Copy [example_secrets.h](./src/example_secrets.h) to a new file called "secrets.h".
-This file is ignored by git, so you won't accidentally push your WIFI credentials.
+This file is ignored by git, so you won't accidentally push secret information.
 Change the contents of "secrets.h" to your liking.

-Also configure the router to statically assign the desired IP addresses the the desired devices.
+You will need to add a list of the UUIDs of devices that you want to track the presence of.
+You can use a separate tool to find the UUIDs, for example [nRFConnect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).

 ### Circuit
 Connect the + pin of an LED to each pin that you defined in the `LED_PINS` array in "secrets.h" and connect a 2 kOhm resistor between the - pin of an LED and the GND pin of the ESP32.